Engaging drivers vs subcontracting

-Contractors are responsible (Clause 11.2 of the Contract Agreement (PDF 1249.24KB)) for ensuring drivers have the necessary skills, competencies and approvals in providing services to the ASTP and meeting the contractual requirements for service delivery.
+Contractors are responsible (see the ASTP Agreement (PDF 493KB)) for ensuring drivers have the necessary skills, competencies and approvals in providing services to the ASTP and meeting the contractual requirements for service delivery.

 Read more about contractor responsibilities when working with the ASTP.